IShix-g/SmartGitUPM/README.md

 ## Role Sharing with UPM

-SmartGitUPM visualizes Git version information and notifies updates that Unity Package Manager does not.
+SmartGitUPM visualizes Git version information and notifies updates that Unity Package Manager(UPM) does not.
 Actual installation or uninstallation is delegated to Unity Package Manager.

 <img alt="Role" src="Docs/role.jpg" width="600"/>